zenphoto/unsupported-plugins-official/README.md

 # Unsupported former official Zenphoto plugins

 This is an archive of former official plugins.
-There were once officially supported and included in the relase package.
+There were once officially supported and included in the release package.

 Readme files or script comments will describe their use and these plugins are also listed on our site's extensions section: http://www.zenphoto.org/news/category/extensions